 The PowerBank trial in Meadow Springs, near Mandurah, was an Australian-first in bulk battery storage.

 Other suburbs around Mandurah are some of Western Australia’s leaders in the uptake of solar panels.
-This can demonstrate the community’s desire to integrate cleaner, renewable energy alternatives into their lives.
+And they're not the only communities wanting to integrate cleaner, greener energy alternatives into their lives.

 But how do other suburbs measure up in the solar stakes?